Anime Expo’s AMV Competition is one of our most cherished and longest running events.

 - You unconditionally grant us eternal, irrevocable, and limitless permission to use, copy, share, and exhibit your submission(s) in any way, including for purposes and usages outside of or unrelated to this event, and you grant this permission with no expectation of compensation, remuneration, or any form of obligation from us of any kind.

-- All entries shall be subjected to category review.
-The judges and coordinators may change the categorization of any entry at their discretion.
+- All entries are subject to category review.
+The judges and AMV Volunteer Co-Managers may change the categorization of any entry at their discretion.
 Any re-categorizations will still be subject to all category limits and rules.

-- The coordinators and judges may accept or reject any entry for any fair and justifiable reason not foreseen in these rules.
+- The AMV Volunteer Co-Managers and judges may accept or reject any entry for any fair and justifiable reason not foreseen in these rules.

-- The coordinators and judges are the final interpreters of any rule.
+- The AMV Volunteer Co-Managers and judges are the final interpreters of any rule.
 Their decisions are final.

 In consideration of participation in a contest, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, you, on your behalf, and on behalf of your heirs, successors or assigns, administrators and personal representatives, do hereby FOREVER DISCHARGE, INDEMNIFY, FULLY RELEASE AND COVENANT NOT TO SUE SPJA, and each of their respective direct and indirect subsidiaries, affiliates, partners and related entities, their respective directors, officers, employees, volunteers, agents, insurers, attorneys, shareholders and representatives, and each predecessor, successor, and assign thereof, from and against any and all actions, charges, claims, losses, costs, damages, expenses (including attorneys’ fees and expenses) and liabilities of any kind or character, whether known or unknown, in connection with, arising out of or in any way related to your participation in the contest.
 By providing a submission to this contest, you agree to comply with and be bound by all rules, policies, requirements, and conditions outlined on this event page.